ChaoticNeutralCzech/BrainfartScraper/README.md

 The command will finish depending on your internet connection, in about 2 hours if scraping all wikis.

 ## Get results
 The script's output as of 2023-04-30 is available in the attached text files.
+It appears that no new entries have appeared since then (as of 2023-09-10).